-Students must receive a cumulative grade point average of 2.0 or better and a satisfactory laboratory evaluation for successful completion of the Certificate program.
-If a student earns a grade point average of less than 2.0 in the program and/or an unsatisfactory laboratory evaluation, the student will not be allowed to continue in the program.
+Students must receive a cumulative grade point average of 2.0 or better and a satisfactory laboratory evaluation for successful completion of the program.
 Students wishing to reapply to the program must do so within one year or risk repeating all curricular requirements and will be enrolled in courses based upon space availability.